AndrewSRea/My_Learning_Port/Bootstrap/Components/Toasts/README.md

     </div>
 </div>
 ```
+(And this code example can also be found in my accompanying [toasts-examples-2.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Toasts/toasts-examples-2.html) file.)

 ### Color schemes

-Building on the above example, you can create different toast color schemes with our [color]() and [background](). <!-- link to Utilities folder / Colors + Background, respectively --> In this example, `.bg-primary` and `.text-white` have been added, and then `.btn-close-white` to the close button.
+Building on the above example, you can create different toast color schemes with our [color](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Colors#colors) and [background](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Background#background).
+In this example, `.bg-primary` and `.text-white` have been added, and then `.btn-close-white` to the close button.
 For a crisp edge, the default border is removed with `.border-0`.
 ```
 <div class="toast align-items-center text-white bg-primary border-0" role="alert" aria-live="assertive" aria-atomic="true">
     <div class="d-flex">